Serving

 1. Slice PORK into strips about 1/8 inch thick, 1/4 inch wide and 1-1/2 inches long.
 Cut with the grain so the strips hold together.

-2. Mix Marinade Items into the pork and let marinate for 20 minutes to a half hour, turning once or twice.
-Then set in a strainer to drain thoroughly, reserving the liquid to add to the sauce mix.
+2. Mix all Marinade Items and massage into the pork.
+Let stand for at least 20 minutes, then set in a strainer to drain thoroughly, reserving the liquid to add to the sauce mix.

 3. Strip leaves and tender tops from GAI LAN.
 Cut leaves into fairly large pieces.
 Slice stems (including leaf stems) on a shallow diagonal starting at about 1/2 inch at the big end and increasing to about 1-1/2 inches at the thin end.
 Keep leaves and stems separate.